 Controllers in the UK may in the event of a data security breach have to notify the relevant authorities both under the GDPR and the NIS Regulations.

-According to the ICO, there should be a presumption to report a breach to the ICO if a significant volume of personal data is concerned and also where smaller amounts of personal data are involved but there is still a significant risk of individuals suffering substantial harm.67 The ICO have stated the 72-hour deadline to report a personal data breach includes evenings, weekends and bank holidays68 and where a controller is not able to report a breach within the 72-hour deadline, it must give reasons to the ICO for its delay.
+According to the ICO, there should be a presumption to report a breach to the ICO if a significant volume of personal data is concerned and also where smaller amounts of personal data are involved but there is still a significant risk of individuals suffering substantial harm.69 The ICO has stated that the 72-hour deadline to report a personal data breach includes evenings, weekends and bank holidays,70 and where a controller is not able to report a breach within the 72-hour deadline, it must give reasons to the ICO for its delay.

 As part of the notification, the ICO requires controllers to inform the ICO of:

 - the number of data subjects affected by the personal data breach;

 - the type of personal data that has been affected;

 - the likely impact on the data subjects as a result of the personal data breach;

 - steps the controller has taken to rectify the personal data breach and to ensure it does not happen again; and